egeorjon/GoLyat/README.md

 ```

 will display 3 columns, for a very large screen

 ![Extra large](images/columns-xl.png)

 will display two columns, for a medium screen (tablet)

 ![Medium, and large](images/columns-md-lg.png)

 will display 1 columns for a small screen (smartphone)

 ![Small](images/columns-sm.png)

 ### Meta information

-* `meta`: list of meta fields to be displayed, with the display order.
+In the lists of posts, or i a single page, you can choose the meta data to be displayed.
 The available fields are
   * section,
   * date,
   * fulldate,